emma2509/AnnotationTaskTrackerFrontend/README.md

 For the UI components, this package uses [AWS Cloudscape](https://cloudscape.design/).

 ## Installation and set up

-* Ensure you have node and npm
+- Ensure you have node and npm
-* Run `npm install` - this will install all libraries and packages needed
+- Run `npm install` - this will install all libraries and packages needed
-* If you want to connect to the locally running API then change the `API_URL` const in the config file
+- If you want to connect to the locally running API then change the `API_URL` const in the config file

+## Linter

+You can apply [prettier](https://prettier.io/) linter by running `npx prettier . --write`

+To apply [ESLinter](https://typescript-eslint.io/) run `npx eslint .`

 ## Available Scripts